Guidelines for Submitting Funding Requests

-As background, the Board’s revenue is primarily derived from a producer tax on wine grapes at a rate of $25 per ton.
+As background, the OWB’s revenue is primarily derived from a producer tax on wine grapes at a rate of $25 per ton.
 The tax rate has remained unchanged since 1983.
 Over the past three decades, the purchasing power of that funding stream has been nearly halved due to inflation and has not been adequately offset by harvest tonnage increases.
-As a result, the Wine Board’s annual budgets are severely constrained and do not enable funding of all the meritorious education, research and marketing activities our growing industry demands.
-The Wine Board’s operating plans, approved by the Board annually, fully utilize the available funding and do not include significant unallocated, contingency or discretionary money.
+As a result, the OWB’s annual budgets are severely constrained and do not enable funding of all the meritorious education, research and marketing activities our growing industry demands.
+The OWB’s operating plans, approved by the Board annually, fully utilize the available funding and do not include significant unallocated, contingency or discretionary money.

 The Oregon Wine Board’s long-term strategic plan was built around priorities confirmed by market data and research, as well as with input from growers and winemakers.
 The Board approves spending in line with those priorities.

 OWB’s annual research grant review and award process is focused on viticulture and enology research proposals submitted by industry investigators to the Board’s Research Committee, through the Unified Grant Management for Viticulture and Enology website.
 Industry volunteers on OWB’s Research Committee evaluate the proposals and recommend those considered to be the strongest for Board approval.

 The Oregon Wine Board does not solicit additional funding requests.